willhackett/graphql-gate/README.md

 [![npm version](https://badge.fury.io/js/twobyfour.svg)](https://badge.fury.io/js/twobyfour)
 [![Build Status](https://travis-ci.org/OpenClubDev/twobyfour.svg?branch=master)](https://travis-ci.org/OpenClubDev/twobyfour?branch=master)

 Being agnostic of all business logic, graphql expects you to put everything inside the resolve functions.
 This means validation, permissions, analytics, business logic, etc. This was annoying, so... twobyfour is a graphql type wrapper that allows you to put resolve chains on any field, argument or type.
-They automatically wrap the primary resolver, so you can think of it a building and attaching arbitrary promise chains around your reoslve function.
+They automatically wrap the primary resolver, so you can think of it as building and attaching arbitrary promise chains around your resolve functions.
 It will make a lot more sense with an example, so there is one just a small scroll away.

 ## Installation